falcosecurity-retire/katacoda-scenarios/falco/forensics-k8s/step4.md

 ![Wrong password](assets/02_wrong_password.png)

-Now we will do the same, but from the `client` pod.
+Now you will do the same, but from the `client` pod.
 Let's send a request to the Ping application to ping localhost:

 `kubectl exec client -n ping -- curl -F "s=OK" -F "user=bob" -F "passwd=foobar" -F "ipaddr=localhost" -X POST http://ping/ping.php`{{execute}}